ziggybaba1/rave-react-native/README.md

 - To ensure you have `Node` and `npm` installed, enter the following command into your terminal/command prompt `node -v` and `npm -v` respectively.

-- To install `react native` on your machine you can use `npm install -g expo-cli` to install the [Expo CLI](https://expo.io/) command line utility to get you started quickly or use this command `npm install -g react-native-cli` to install the [react native CLI](https://facebook.github.io/react-native/docs/getting-started.html).
+- To run `react native` on your machine you can use `npm install -g expo-cli` to install [Expo CLI](https://expo.io/) a command line utility to get you started quickly or use this command `npm install -g react-native-cli` to install the [react native CLI](https://facebook.github.io/react-native/docs/getting-started.html).

 ## Deployment